 “What price allows me to turn a vehicle in 30 days while giving me the best possible margin?”

 To do this consistently, there are several factors to consider.

 No matter which tool you use for car appraisal, it’s important to factor in every pricing variable.
 Whether you’re buying cars at auction or conducting a trade-in, here’s a step-by-step approach to car appraisal:

 1. Find the Average Clean Market Price

 First, determine the average market price for the vehicle based on make, model, trim, and year.
 With VinCue, you can find this information in the vehicle directory, by using the search bar, or by looking up the VIN number.

 2. Input Odometer and Condition

 How much wear and tear does the vehicle have?
 Be sure to consider the condition and mileage for the vehicle.
 VinCue will automatically calculate the change in price based on this information.

 Does the vehicle have valuable upgrades, like a navigation system, 4WD, or sun/moonroof?
 Some factors have a bigger impact than others.
-Choose the equipment specs and VinCue will tell you the added value of each.
+Choose the trim level and VinCue will tell you the added value of each.

 4. Get the Real Market Price